CephalofairGames/merc-packs-faq/index.md

 <p><b>Ode to the Gambler (3, top) - What happens if I draw a rolling Null (or Curse)?</b> A rolling null will always make an attack's final damage 0, unless you have a way to disregard or change it - like if you had Disadvantage for the attack.</p>

+<p><b>Symphonic Medley (3, bot) - Do these Song actions still clear all the Notes on my board?</b> Yes.
+Each Song played via this ability also clears all the Notes on your board.</p>

 </details>
 <br>